skochar1/DataVisualization/README.md

 # DataVisualization
 Code I wrote while learning basic Python libraries and their use for data visualization.
-Involves visitor data analysis for popular museums in Los Angeles.
+Contains my final project, which involves visualizations for heart disease risk factors.